botswana-harvard/edc-dashboard/README.md

 # edc-dashboard

-This is old code the desparately needs to be reworked / redesigned.
+This is old code that desparately needs to be reworked / redesigned.

 in urls.py